suecodes/suecodes/README.md

 # Hi there 👋

-I am an Aussie living in Atlanta, GA with my beautiful family and two dogs, Captain Crunch (English Mastiff) and Coco Pop (Labrador Retreiver).
+I am an Aussie living in Atlanta, GA with my family and two dogs, Captain Crunch (English Mastiff) and Coco Pop (Labrador Retreiver).

 <!--
 **suecodes/suecodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.